What is the UK Fiancé Visa?

 The Fiancé Visa grants you permission to enter and stay in the UK for 6 months.
 During this six-month timeframe, you must get married to your partner.
 Most people apply from this visa outside of the UK but you must intend to live with your prospective fiance and must have met the lengthy requirements in order to be eligible.

 Once you have married, your UK Fiance Visa is deemed invalid and you are eligible to switch onto a UK Spouse Visa to stay in the UK.
 The Spouse Visa UK grants you the opportunity to live with your partner for a period of 30 months.
-Your next step will likely be a Spouse Visa extension for a further 30 months, and then you can apply for Indefinite Leave to Remain for 12 months before seeking British Citizenship.

 It is important to note that the standard UK Visit Visa does not allow couples to marry under the stipulated visit time.
 If you enter the country under this visa category to make plans for your wedding, you will need to leave the country again and apply for a UK Fiancé Visa to return and marry your proposed partner.